2020–2021 Xi Jinping Administration reform spree: Labor laws

+Since the beginning of the reform spree, administrative bodies and courts have taken an increasingly protective view of platform economy workers and have issued a series of measures designed to improve their labor conditions.

+Social reforms

+In August 2021, the National Press and Publication Administration announced video game usage by minors would be restricted to 90 minutes during weekdays and 3 hours during weekends.
+There have also been crackdowns on idol worship, fandom and celebrity culture and cracking down on "sissy men."

+Mutual aid companies

+Mutual-aid companies such as Xianghubao had sought to crowd-fund medical coverage while avoiding being characterized as an insurance product.
+Following the reform spree, many other such companies shut down.

 Contemporaneous events

 Evergrande liquidity crisis

 Despite the "three red lines", Chinese real estate developer and conglomerate Evergrande released a statement on 31 August 2021, warning it would default on its debts if it failed to raise enough cash to cover them.
 At the time, Evergrande was China's most indebted real estate developer.
 On 24 September 2021, Evergrande missed off-shore bond payments totaling US$83.5 million.
 While the company had 30 days to avoid defaulting on the debt, analysts felt the company would likely fail to pay its creditors.

 Future plans

 The State Council of the People's Republic of China and the Central Committee of the Chinese Communist Party together released a five-year plan outlining plans for regulations and updated laws in August 2021.
 The plan calls for the continued introduction of rules and reform governing portions of the economy including the technology sector, finance, and defense.